Oct 2, 2023

 Other Recipes to Try

-If you enjoy this white beans recipe, give these a try and follow me on Instagram for more updates:
+If you loved these brothy white beans, try the below fiber-rich options and follow me on Instagram for more delicious recipes:

 Brothy White Beans